microsec/regulations/hrsz--all--ssl--EN.md

   available on the following link:
   http://webpub-ext.nmhh.hu/esign2016/

-- The Trust Service Provider discloses the audit report in the CCADB within three months of the point-in-time date or the end date of the latest audited period.
+- The Trust Service Provider discloses the audit report (AAL) in the CCADB within three months of the point-in-time date or the end date of the latest audited period.

 - The Trust Service Provider also discloses in the CCADB all intermediate CA certificates they